muratk5n/thirdwave/en/2021/09/computing-ai.md

 So besides approximating functions being the wrong track for AI research, we also do not have traces of functions in most datasets we capture.
-We need to start from fundamentals.
+NNs were the lowest fruit in the tree, but to get more fruit, different tools are required.

 And [here](https://www.youtube.com/watch?v=cYl6DIxvnzM) is your moment of Zen...